“From the first note of Stephen Waarts’ Brahms G Major Sonata I was hooked, and within a few bars I was moved to tears.”

 The Strad

-Stephen has performed with orchestras such as the Konzerthausorchester Berlin, Chamber Orchestra of Europe, hr-Sinfonieorchester, Antwerp Symphony Orchestra, Royal Philharmonic Orchestra, Orchestre National de Belgique, Lucerne Symphony Orchestra, Israel Philharmonic Orchestra, and Halle Orchestra, with conductors including Christoph Eschenbach, Sir Andras Schiff, Marin Alsop, Constantinos Carydis, Nicholas McGegan, Maxime Pascal, Markus Stenz, and Elim Chan.
+Highlights of recent seasons include appearances with the Chamber Orchestra of Europe, City of Birmingham Symphony, Konzerthausorchester Berlin, Oregon Symphony, Berner Symphonieorchester, Antwerp Symphony Orchestra, Royal Philharmonic Orchestra, Orchestre National de Belgique, Fort Worth Symphony, and Orchestre de Picardie and, with conductors including Christoph Eschenbach, Sir Andras Schiff, Marin Alsop, Hannu Lintu, Constantinos Carydis, Mirga Gražinytė-Tyla, Dalia Stasevska, Robert Spano, Maxime Pascal, Markus Stenz, Elim Chan and Thomas Ades.

 Stephen Waarts gave an outstanding debut at the Kennedy Center’s Terrace Theater.
 In a fine program of Beethoven, Bartok, Ravel and Waxman. . .